Advanced-Research-Centre/QCircScape/README.md

 # QCircScape

+## Summary:

-This research applies concepts from algorithmic probability to Boolean and quantum combinatorial logic circuits.
+This work applies concepts from algorithmic probability to Boolean and quantum combinatorial logic circuits.
+The relations among the statistical, algorithmic, computational and circuit complexities of states are reviewed.
+Thereafter, the probability of states in the circuit model of computation is defined.
 Classical and quantum gate sets are compared to select some characteristic sets.
 The reachability and expressibility in a space-time-bounded setting for these gate sets are enumerated and visualized.
 These results are studied in terms of computational resources, universality and quantum behavior.

-## Gate sets:
-1. X, CCX
-2. H, S, CX
-3. H, T, CX
-4. P(pi/4), RX(pi/2), CX
-    - all-to-all topology
-    - L topology
-    - T topology
+The article suggests how applications like geometric quantum machine learning, novel quantum algorithm synthesis and quantum artificial general intelligence can benefit by studying circuit probabilities.

 ## Collaborators:
 * Bao Gia Bach - Faculty of Computer Science and Engineering, Ho Chi Minh City University of Technology, Viet Nam